dhagge/dhagge.github.io/_posts/2016-10-20-healthcare-tech-disruption.markdown

 Google disrupted advertising, Amazon disrupted commerce, Netflix disrupted video rentals and cable, Uber/Lyft disrupted taxis, self-driving cars will [disrupt trucking](https://medium.com/basic-income/self-driving-trucks-are-going-to-hit-us-like-a-human-driven-truck-b8507d9c5961#.8s8sii88p) and the [automobile industry](http://stateofinnovation.thomsonreuters.com/will-self-driving-cars-disrupt-the-auto-industry).
 Healthcare may be complex but it's not a unique industry that somehow cannot be disrupted.
 It will happen gradually at first, but, as seen in other disrupted industries, when critical mass is reached I believe it will change very quickly and many companies will go out of business due to antiquated systems and software.

-Imagine a world where we can consume healthcare like we consume everything else, in the confort of our own homes: digitally for things that don't require physical interaction (most doctor visits), on-demand for those that do (e.g. mobile physicians, diagnostics, etc).
+Imagine a world where we can consume healthcare like we consume everything else, in the comfort of our own homes: digitally for things that don't require physical interaction (most doctor visits), on-demand for those that do (e.g. mobile physicians, diagnostics, etc).
 All at a lower total cost than what we pay today, with better software-supported decision making and outcomes.
 This is the path that disruption has taken in other industries and also the path which I believe healthcare will inevitably take.

 I truly think that the future of healthcare will be bright once the disruption starts.
 When will that be?
 Well I'll have to dust off my crystal ball and get back to you on that one... but I do think that the seeds are already planted.